10183308/cosc428-structor/README.md

-structor
+cosc428-structor
 ========

-I had an out-of-copyright book that I wanted to read.
-I also wanted to make it easy for other people to read it.
-Simple solution: scan each page, use OCR to convert it to text, then format it as an ebook.
-Except there were a whole pile of OCR transcription errors, and Tesseract wasn't very good at detecting and retaining the page structure.
+I had an open-ended Computer Vision assignment to complete, and an out-of-copyright book that I wanted to turn into an ebook.
+Conventional OCR engines like Tesseract weren't able to accurately recognise the page structure, which led to many transcription errors.
+If I could tell Tesseract to ignore certain regions (like images or repeated headers), then I could greatly reduce the number of errors in the resulting ebook.
+Thus: for my assignment, I wrote a program that takes an image and uses computer vision magick to determine the page's structure.

-Enter python and openCV.
-I wrote a script that takes an image and uses computer vision magick to determine the page's structure.
-So far, my script can detect and locate:
+So far, my program can detect and locate:

 * lines of text,
 * paragraphs,